Range Simulator, Lens Tester, Comparison Tool, Shooting Tips…

 To demonstrate the incredible printing power of the new family of Canon imagePROGRAF pro printers, we took a look inside the mind of those who obsess over prints the most – pro photographers.
 We invited famed fashion photographer Lindsay Adler to print and analyze one of her most stunning photographs.
 Using eye-tracking technology, we traced every single eye movement of her relentless attention to detail, ultimately proving how obsessed she really is.

-by Drew Hopper Novice monks reciting passages inside a quiet temple in Old Bagan, Myanmar.
+Novice monks reciting passages inside a quiet temple in Old Bagan, Myanmar.

 Drew Hopper is a fine art landscape and travel photographer from Australia.
 Drew is very passionate of what he does, but is most passionate about this beautiful place we call home.
 Through his images, Drew express his feelings for the places he has adventured and the beauty of nature that he encounters along his journey.